prysmaticlabs/documentation/docs/prysm-usage/p2p-host-ip.md

     - Protocol: TCP
     - IP Address: Private IP address of the computer running beacon-chain

 There are many websites availible with more detailed instructions on how to perform the steps above on your specific router.
-A quick google search should help get you started.
+A quick search should help get you started.
 Feel free to ask for help in our [Discord](https://discord.gg/YMVYzv6).

 To determine the IP address for your home router, run the appropriate command for your OS: